stefvanbuuren/academic/content/home/about.md

 # Biography

 Stef van Buuren is professor of Statistical Analysis of Incomplete Data at the University of Utrecht and statistician at the Netherlands Organisation for Applied Scientific Research TNO in Leiden.
-His interests include the analysis of incomplete data, child growth and development, computational statistics and individual causal effects.
-Van Buuren is the inventor of the MICE algorithm that finds suitable replacement values for the missing data.
+His interests include the analysis of incomplete data, child growth and development, computational statistics, measurement and individual causal effects.

-Van Buuren created the growth charts that are being used in the Dutch child health care system and designed the D-score, a new system for expressing child development on a quantitative scale.
-He consults for World Health Organization and Bill & Melinda Gates Foundation.
+Van Buuren is the inventor of the *MICE algorithm* for multiple imputation of missing data.
+He created the *growth charts* that are being used in the Dutch child health care system, and designed the *D-score*, a new system for expressing child development on a quantitative scale.
+He consults for the World Health Organization and the Bill & Melinda Gates Foundation.